 There’s plenty of VR shooter games available for the Oculus Rift and HTC Vive, but Onward is one of the best multiplayer VR games in the military simulator category.
-The game is designed to have camera movement that won’t make you lose your lunch and the close to realistic gunplay is one of the most impressive features.
+The game is designed to have camera movement that won’t make you lose your lunch, and the realistic gunplay is one of its most impressive features.
 If you like team-based strategy and FPS games, Onward is definitely a solid option.

 While it’s a bit lacking in the graphics department, it still involves all the coordination, communication, comradery, and skill you would use in actual infantry combat.
-Onward is available to play in the Steam store for $24.99.
+Onward is available to play in the Steam store.

 8. Elite Dangerous

-It can be a bit overwhelming for new players because of the many controls to learn and the slightly confusing user interface, but otherwise you can count on beautiful graphics and immersive VR integration so you can enjoy hours of space adventures for $59.99 (free Rift version for previous owners).
+It can be a bit overwhelming for new players because of the many controls you need to learn and the slightly confusing user interface, but otherwise, you can count on beautiful graphics and immersive VR integration so you can enjoy hours of space adventures.

 7. Star Trek: Bridge Crew

-You can equip your wand with a whole array of spells and show your skill in fast paced magic duels.
-Although it’s only available for android devices, you can play Wands for $5.99 in the Google Play store.
+You can equip your wand with a whole array of spells and show your skill in fast-paced magic duels.
+Although it’s only available for Android devices, you can play Wands in the Google Play Store.

 5. The Unspoken

-The Unspoken heavily revolves around multiplayer combat, making single player vs. AI a bit boring.
-To feel the magic spark from your fingertips as you live out your dreams as a powerful wizard, The Unspoken is available in the Oculus store for $29.99.
+The Unspoken heavily revolves around multiplayer combat, making single player vs AI a bit boring.
+To feel the magic spark from your fingertips as you live out your dreams as a powerful wizard, The Unspoken is available in the Oculus store.

 4. Raw Data

 The controls of the game can take some time to get used to, but after you’ve mastered them, you’ll be destroying evil androids like a pro.
-You and a friend can play Raw Data for $39.99 in the Oculus store.
+You and your friends can get Raw Data from the Oculus store.

-The camera movement can get players a bit motion sick, but fortunately you can play the game in “cinema mode” where you can play with a huge screen in front of you.
-You can enjoy Minecraft VR for its classic gameplay in the Oculus store for free on the Oculus Rift and Gear VR.
+The camera movement can get players a bit motion sick, but fortunately, you can play the game in “cinema mode” where you can play with a huge screen in front of you.
+You can enjoy Minecraft VR for its classic gameplay in the Oculus store for free for the Oculus Rift and Gear VR.